For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 Take a look at your bank account right now and look at your most recent paystub.
 How much did you bring home?
 Do some quick math and transfer 10% of that amount to your savings account.

-What if you are completely broke and can’t do 10% right now, start with 5% and gradually work up to 10%.
+What if you are completely broke and can’t do 10% right now?
+Then start at 5% and gradually work up to 10%.

 It can be really hard to put this money aside when you are seeing all the other bills pile up, but here is the deal.
 If you don’t put yourself first no one else is going to put your first.

 You work really, really hard for your money and everyone wants a piece of your money.
 You have bills to pay, debts to get rid of, kids to feed, a home mortgage, student loans.
 There is always someone that is going to be trying to take a little bit of your money.

 You have to decide here and now, that you are going to keep a small piece of your money for yourself, this is the only way you can begin to generate wealth from nothing.

 You are going to set financial goals and start paying yourself so that you can achieve those goals.

 Personally, I recommend putting your money towards a secure, risk-free investment which we’ll talk about below.

 2. To Build Wealth You Have To Cut Costs: